Shreemant Dagdusheth Halwai Ganpati - DOT-Maharashtra Tourism

-Shreemant Dagdusheth Halwai Ganpati is the pride and the honour to the city of Pune.
+Shreemant Dagdusheth Halwai Ganpati is the pride and honor to the city of Pune.
 People from every part of India and the world come here to pray to Lord Ganesha every year.

 Pune District, Maharashtra, India.